akharrou/QuickDocs/LatexDraft.md

 ## 2.1.
 Document classes
 <small>`[Search Tags: >documentclass >docclass >init >documentclass >docclass >doclass >classes >doctype >doclayoutclass >doclasslayout >layout]`</small>

--	> TODO: The layout of the document class
+-	> TODO: what is meant by the 'layout' of a document, and how does classes having anything to do with them.

 -	***To specify the document class:***
 	```latex